vibhav22-raj/YouTube_Downloader/venv/share/doc/yt_dlp/README.txt

 -   hasvid: Gives priority to formats that have a video stream
 -   hasaud: Gives priority to formats that have an audio stream
 -   ie_pref: The format preference
--   lang: The language preference as determined by the extractor (e.g. original language preferred over audio description)
+-   lang: The language preference
 -   quality: The quality of the format
 -   source: The preference of the source
 -   proto: Protocol used for download (https/ftps > http/ftp >